-When somebody shows symptoms of stress, such as moodiness, anger, irritability, loneliness, anxiety, lack of energy, sleep deprivation, low self-esteem, constant worrying, forgetfulness, overeating, or increased use of alcohol or drugs, don’t be afraid to talk with them about it.
-Listen to the person about whom you are concerned.
-It is important not to pass judgement on what the person is sharing.
-Instead, offer hope and let them know you care.
+When somebody you care for exhibits behaviors of long-term stress, such as moodiness, anger, irritability, loneliness, anxiety, lack of energy, low self-esteem, constant worrying, forgetfulness, overeating, or increased use of alcohol or drugs, don’t be afraid to talk with them about it.
+Simply listen to them.
+Engage in listening that doesn’t pass judgment on what is being shared.
+Instead, offer hope and support and let them know you care.

 If you or someone you know needs help with stress management or would like to talk to someone confidentially, resources are available:

-- Rural Response Hotline (from Nebraska Legal Aid) offers free no-cost vouchers for confidential mental health services for persons affected by the rural crisis.
-They also offer information about farm mediation clinics.
+- The Rural Response Hotline’s website gives information on programs regarding financial and legal issues, disaster relief, and mental health concerns.
+Specifically, the agency offers free vouchers for confidential mental health services for individuals and families.
 Call 800-464-0258 or visit the Rural Response Hotline website to learn more.

 - The Nebraska Resource and Referral System (NRRS) lists toll-free numbers, websites and email contacts to help you connect faster to the services you are seeking.